sanzaru/SimpleToast/README.md

 # SimpleToast for SwiftUI

-SimpleToast is a simple, lightweight and easy to use library to show toasts / pop-ups inside your iOS application in SwiftUI.
+SimpleToast is a simple, lightweight and easy to use swift package to show toasts / popup notifications inside your iOS or MacOS application in SwiftUI.

 You decide the content, the library takes care about the rest.